edgelesssys/contrast/docs/docs/getting-started/deployment.md

 ## 4. Generate policy annotations and manifest

-Run the `generate` command to create execution policies, which strictly control host-to-CVM communication and define the allowed workloads.
-The command adds these policies as annotations to your deployment files.
+Run the `generate` command to create execution policies that strictly control communication between the host and CVMs on each node and define which workloads are allowed to run.
+These policies are added as annotations to your deployment files.

-It also creates a `manifest.json` file, which contains the reference values for your deployment.
+The command also generates a `manifest.json` file, which contains the trusted reference state of your deployment.

 <Tabs queryString="platform">
 <TabItem value="aks-clh-snp" label="AKS" default>